harness/developer-hub/release-notes/continuous-delivery.md

 - Fixed an issue that resulted in failures when deploying a Tanzu service with a vars.yaml file.
 (CDS-74163, ZD-47412)

-  You can now provide routes as variables in your TAS manifest, like this:
+  You can now provide routes as variables in your TAS manifest, as follows:

   Sample TAS manifest: